About Me At A Glance

 I have benefited in ministry because people have taken the time to teach me.
 When I was five, my dad began his commitment to vocational ministry.
 That meant leaving our Arizona home and heading to Southwestern Baptist Theological Seminary (where I also would later attend) in Fort Worth, TX.

 As my Dad learned, I began to learn from him.
 Sometimes he taught formally, but mostly it was by his example.
-Today, my Dad, who is beyond retirement age, still faithfully and effectively leads a church in Tempe, AZ, named CrossPoinTempe as pastor.
+My dad just recently retired from a 20 year pastorate in Tempe, AZ, CrossPoinTempe as pastor.

 Pursuing that call included earning a degree.
 So off I went to Grand Canyon University (and Deanna went to Arizona State also in the Phoenix area) for college.
 While in Phoenix, I was able to intern at North Phoenix Baptist Church.